google/software-product-sprint/walkthroughs/week-0-setup/github-setup-walkthrough.md

 In your GitHub repo page, find your repo's URL.
 It should end in `.git`, like `https://github.com/your-username/your-repo-name.git`.
 Copy that URL.

-To link this directory to your repo, execute this command:
+To link this local copy to your GitHub project, execute this command:

 ```bash
 git remote add origin YOUR_URL_HERE